 What’s Up, Doc?

-Menopausal women are highly advised to regularly visit health professionals to monitor their blood pressure and blood sugar, cholesterol, thyroid, and symptoms related to menopause.
-Doctors may not only offer moral support but may also give excellent pieces of advice for medical menopause care.
+Menopausal women are highly advised to regularly visit health professionals to monitor their blood pressure, blood sugar, cholesterol, thyroid, and symptoms related to menopause.
+Doctors may not only offer moral support but also give excellent advice for medical menopause care.
 They may recommend hormone replacement therapy to control mood swings and menopause-related hormonal changes.

 Takeaway